slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On gratitude and humbleness

+Choose humbleness and gratefulness.
+You are not perfect neither you'll ever be.

+> *'Everyone you will ever meet knows something you don't.' -- Bill Nye*

+> *'A way to humble yourself is to put you in the position of being the weakest person in something during the day.'*

 > *'Being grateful is looking down.'*

 > *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*